Last Updated: Nov 1, 2024

 This works fine as the redirect will happen in the same browser tab, using the same session.
 As soon as we are back from redirecting to Auth0, the entry will be removed from the session.
 So we are not relying on keeping the session’s value cross tabs or after page refreshes.

-We are not using Local Storage because we want the entry to expire after a certain amount of time.
+Local Storage is not being used because the desire is for the entry to expire after a certain amount of time.

 Because of the above about session storage and local storage, using a non-http only cookie is our only option.